Capital Credits

 The capital credits specialist will go over the payout amounts with the executor/executrix or heir once legal documents are received.

-Please contact Member Relations at [email protected] or 1-800-230-2207 for additional information and assistance.
+Please contact member relations at [email protected] or 800-230-2207 for additional information and assistance.

-Capital credits is the return of money paid for electricity in a previous year and are generally not taxable income for residential customers, unless the electric bills were deducted for tax purposes.
+Capital credits return money paid for electricity in a previous year and are generally not taxable income for residential customers unless the electric bills were deducted for tax purposes.
 Businesses may be subject to different IRS guidelines.
 Members should consult a tax professional for questions related to income tax filings.
-PEC does not provide legal, tax or accounting advice and this information is provided as a courtesy only.
+PEC does not provide legal, tax, or accounting advice and this information is provided as a courtesy only.